-Depending on numbers, if a lot of players we will play a knockout type competition, however, if we don’t have suitable numbers we will play a round robin.
+Depending on numbers, if there are a lot of players we will play a knockout type competition, however, if we don’t have suitable numbers we will play a round robin.

-If anyone is looking for a second sport to compete in, then petanque is a good one.
-It will be competitive, but not tire competitors out for their main sport
+If anyone is looking for a second sport to compete in, then Petanque is a good one.
+It will be competitive, but won’t tire competitors out for their main sport.

 Please refer to the 2022 Event sub-menu tab to clarify eligibility.

 $20.00 per person + GST (plus Games Registration Fee)

 Wollongong Petanque Club, located at the AGA Club Germania, 636A Northcliffe Road, Berkeley.